Peter Kerr-Smiley: Political career

 Kerr-Smiley was a Unionist in politics, and Chairman of the Belfast newspaper The Northern Whig.
-He unsuccessfully stood for South Down at the General Election of 1906.
+He unsuccessfully stood for South Down at the 1906 general election.

 Member of Parliament for North Antrim

 He was elected for North Antrim in January 1910 and represented the constituency until 1922, in its 1950 recreation a constituency much later achieving significant prominence for decades by its MP the Rev. Dr. Ian Paisley.

 Kerr-Smiley's London house was at 31 Belgrave Square, and he was a member of the Carlton Club, the Marlborough Club and the Cavalry Club.